Python Base64 Decode

 Changelog:

-• Adds the a85decode function, which decodes Ascii85 to original data
+a85decodefunction, which decodes Ascii85 to original data - Adds the

-• Any bytes-like objects are now accepted by all decoding functions in the base64 module
+b85decodefunction, which decodes Base85 to original data - Any bytes-like objects are now accepted by all decoding functions in the

 Example #1 (print the result):